kpousti/cse15l-lab-reports/LabReport4.md

 ![Third?](gitclone2.pdf)

 After typing `ls` I could see lab 7/ listed.
 Then with past knowledge of how to do so, I changed the directory to lab 7 with the commmand;`cd l<tab>` This allowed for me to pratcice Profesors shortcut using `<Tab>`
+- Keys pressed: ls
+- Effect: Lists the contents of the current directory.
+- Keys pressed: cd l<tab>
+- Effect: Changes the directory to "lab 7" using tab completion.

 # Step 6